Critics say Yang's cash giveaway means people won't work. Alaska says otherwise.

 But could Alaska's system — serving a state with fewer than one million residents — be extrapolated to the U.S. at large?
 And for a much larger sum of money per person, too?

-Max Kasy, a Harvard Business School professor who told NBC News he is "pro the introduction of a UBI" nationally, said the big question is how to pay for it.
+Max Kasy, a Harvard University economics professor who told NBC News he is "pro the introduction of a UBI" nationally, said the big question is how to pay for it.
 Alaska's fund is backed by the state's oil riches, while Yang proposes funding his UBI plan with a 10 percent value-added tax, a carbon tax and reconfiguring some existing social welfare programs.

 Kasy said the VAT tax and the welfare rejiggering would be "effectively regressive, so the poor people pay proportionately more," adding that he would prefer using a higher income tax to fund a UBI.
 Marinescu added a carbon tax would be a "brilliant" funding mechanism.